ArtemisRex22/startup/notes.md

     CTRL-R - Recall command
     CTRL-Z - Background command
 VIM = Visual instrument improved
+    Old but valuable console editors
 # 1.5
 Linus Torvalds invented Linux and Git
 Version repository for a directory
     Allows for repository collaboration
 It allows you to track versions of files in a directory, and it allowsyou to to clone all of those versions to a different location.
+Commands:
+    add - establishes what file you're working with commit - Commits changes that you've made to the file with notes
+    push - Actually adds the changes that you've made to github pull - You convert your version of the file to github's version clone - You copy a file from github to your computer fetch - You can get the latest information about the repository in github status - You can see the differences between your repository and the one in github

 # 1.6 Github

 # 2.1 Stack, EC2 & Route 53